VisualNeuroscience-UH/CxSystem/docs/configuration.rst

 CxSystems are configured with two .csv files, namely Model & Network and Physiological configuration files.
 The Model & Network configuration file has two main types of lines:

-* **Titles-line**: These lines, starting with *row_type* keyword, defines the column titles for all the lines between the the next line and the next *Titles-line*:
+* **Titles-line**: These lines, starting with *row_type* keyword, defines the column titles for all the lines between the the next line and the next \
+*Titles-line*:

 ::

 	row_type,sys_mode,total_synapses

-This Titles-line indicates that all the lines between the next line and the next Titles-line have four types of columns:  row_type,sys_mode,total_synapses,do_optimize.
+This Titles-line indicates that all the lines between the next line and the next Titles-line have four types of columns:  row_type,sys_mode,\
+total_synapses.
 In the next sections, all of these parameters will be described thoroughly.

-* **Values-line**: These lines define the column values corresponding to column titles in the last Titles-line:
+* **Values-line**: These lines define the column values corresponding to column titles in the most recent Titles-line:

 ::

 	params,local,7000

-These four values are in correspondence with the column titles of the previous Titles-line example.
-In other words, the last two examples defines the following values:
+These three values are in correspondence with the column titles of the previous Titles-line example.
+In other words, the last two examples defines \
+the following values:

 ::